hopsoft/field_mapper/README.md

     twitter_zuck_from_standard = converter.convert_to(TwitterUser)
     ```

-8. Dump the zuck to a Hash.
+8. We can emit our objects as a Hash.

     ```ruby
     zuck_hash = zuck.to_hash